40 gift ideas for the Genealogist in your life : From zero cost to over the top

 A quality DSLR camera is a wonderful piece of equipment for the genealogist and you don’t need to go far to find most brands on sale this time of the year.
 Add a zoom lens that will allow the genealogist to fill the picture with a document’s image.
 The quality of a DSLR camera also produces excellent reproductions of old photographs when visiting custodians of family treasures.
 Most DSLR cameras also come with a video function which genealogists can use for recording oral history interviews with family members.

 A new desktop computer with large screen – the better the specs, the longer it will last before needing replacement.
 If lack of space prohibits a desktop, then a top quality laptop is the next best option.

 A new state of the art mobile phone or tablet with genealogy-related apps loaded.
 Who doesn’t like an up-to-the-minute phone/tablet?

 An A3 portable scanner such as the CZURA scanner or similar available from Amazon.com.au or Amazon.com.
-(This has replaced the Flip Pal scanner from the previous two years' Christmas gift lists.)
 The CZURA is on my own wish list this Christmas.
 While I have yet to try it, it has excellent reviews, folds up for ease of transport and reputedly removes the curves when copying pages from a book.
 Not cheap at a little over A$500, but will cover most scanning jobs without the need to do multiple scans to cover large photos, books and documents and then stitch them together.

 A 3-day conference ticket to Roots Tech held in February every year.
 Roots Tech is the world’s biggest genealogy conference held annually in Salt Lake City.
 (I went to the Roots Tech conference held for the first time in London in 2019 so I can highly recommend it!)